 Polls conducted in the Palestinian territories indicate that Hamas lags significantly behind Fatah in terms of electoral support.
 However Hamas, determined to maintain its grip on the Gaza Strip, has repressed any significant opposition and has shown no serious interest in new elections.

-Since the 1990s Israel has sought peace with the Palestinians on the basis of two states for two peoples.
-The first face-to-face agreements between the government of Israel and the Palestine Liberation Organization (PLO) were an outgrowth of the multilateral Madrid Conference initiated by the United States in 1991, and were negotiated secretly in Oslo.
-The first of the Oslo Accords was signed on the White House lawn on 14 September 1993, beginning the Oslo process and establishing the framework of all subsequent talks between the two sides.
+Since the 1990s Israel has engaged in direct negotiations with the Palestinians to seek a resolution to the conflict.
+The first agreements between the government of Israel and the Palestine Liberation Organization (PLO) were negotiated secretly in Oslo.
+The first of the Accords was signed on the White House lawn on 14 September 1993, beginning the Oslo process and establishing the framework of all subsequent talks between the two sides.

-After Palestinian President Mahmoud Abbas dismissed the Hamas government in June 2007, Israel reopened negotiations with the PA.
-At the end of these negotiations, in September 2008, Olmert proposed to create a Palestinian state in the Gaza Strip and most of the West Bank, including parts of East Jerusalem.
-According to Olmert, Mahmoud Abbas never responded to the proposal.
+After Palestinian Authority President Mahmoud Abbas dismissed the Hamas government in June 2007, Israel reopened negotiations with the PA.
+At the end of these negotiations, in September 2008, then Israeli Prime Minister Ehud Olmert proposed creating a Palestinian state in the equivalent of 100% of the Gaza Strip and West Bank, allowing for land swaps to connect large settlements near the border to Israel and for the Palestinians to have a land corridor between Gaza and the West Bank.
+Mahmoud Abbas never responded to the proposal.

 Every Israeli government since 2000 has publicly committed Israel to the two-state solution as the best way to resolve the Israeli-Palestinian conflict.
 This solution, as defined by the Clinton parameters in December 2000, is a solution that results in, ‘the state of Palestine as the homeland of the Palestinian people and the state of Israel as the homeland of the Jewish people.’
 Since 2000 the two-state model has been accepted internationally and endorsed by UN Security Council resolutions.